Strykr-Ai/Strykr-Ai-Auto-Bot/README.md

 ## 🔍 Overview

-**Stryk.ai Auto Bot** is an automated system that monitors top financial Twitter accounts, detects trending discussions, categorizes financial themes, and then:
+**Strykr.ai Auto Bot** is an automated system that monitors top financial Twitter accounts, detects trending discussions, categorizes financial themes, and then:

-1. Generates smart queries for Stryk.ai's API based on trending financial news
+1. Generates smart queries for Strykr.ai's API based on trending financial news
 2. Processes and summarizes the AI's output
 3. Posts the insights to Telegram and Twitter as "Breaking News" style updates